-Sometimes it will get to the point where you can even change gears at all.
-Once that happens, the vehicle will mine as well be undrivable.
-You will have to get it towed to the nearest auto mechanic or dealership to have the transmission checked. [rpi]
+Sometimes it will get to the point where you can’t even change gears at all.
+Once that happens, the vehicle will might as well be undrivable.
+You will have to get it towed to the nearest auto mechanic or dealership to have the transmission checked out

 Hard shifting with manual transmission usually has to do with a problem in the gear system or with the clutch.
 Either one of the parts of the gear system is damaged or it is just completely worn out from too much use.

 If any one of these components is damaged, particularly the release cylinder or the clutch master cylinder, then you will have difficulty shifting gears.

 There are lots of gears in a manual transmission system.
-There is 1st gear, 2nd gear, 3rd gear, 4th, gear, 5th gear, reverse gear, and counter gear.
-There is also a hub gear which goes between the 1st gear and 2nd gear, and the 3rd gear and 4th.
+There is 1st gear, 2nd gear, 3rd gear, 4th gear, 5th gear, reverse gear, and sometimes a 6th gear.
+There is also a hub gear which goes between 1st gear and 2nd gear, and then 3rd gear and 4th.

 When the hub gear bridges between the main gears, the hub sleeve is what actually engages these gears.
 It can move either right or left, depending on where the gear has shifted.
 The sleeve helps ensure the hub gear teeth synchronize with the synchronizer ring’s teeth.

 If there is damage or wear to the synchronizer ring, then it won’t be able to engage with the hub sleeve.
 As a result, you will have shifting issues.

 How to Fix

-One thing is for sure though, if you wait too long to fix whatever is causing the shifting problems, then your transmission will become permanently damaged.
+One thing is for sure though, if you wait too long to fix whatever is causing the shifting problems, then your transmission can become permanently damaged.
 Don’t let this happen to you.
 Get your vehicle to the nearest mechanic as soon as you experience shifting problems.